justpeachy8688/professional-README-generator/README1.md

 </ol>
 </details>

-# professional-README-generator

 ## About The Project

-# Compassion disrupt data empower communities deep dive.
-Changemaker shared unit of analysis social innovation deep dive shared vocabulary social entrepreneurship collective impact efficient.
-Paradigm sustainable; data, inclusion milestones segmentation collective impact.
-Innovation; corporate social responsibility uplift collaborative consumption, overcome injustice uplift synergy move the needle program area.
+Eiusmod ball tip corned beef proident ut consequat.
+Pork loin corned beef tri-tip reprehenderit.
+Biltong ullamco swine eiusmod venison sausage.
+Laborum sint filet mignon, chuck turducken cupidatat strip steak pork belly voluptate tongue.

 ## Getting Started

 To get a local copy up and running follow these simple steps.
 You can also download the source files provided.
-You will need a text editor such as Visual Studio Code, Xcode or similar to edit the source code.
+You will need a text editor such as Visual Studio Code.

-### Installation
+## Installation

-# *Clone this repo: justpeachy8688 to your local device.
+Clone this repo: github.com/justpeachy8688/professional-README-generator to your local device.
 Use npm i to install dependencies.

+## Tests

+Here we are using the default, npm test to run the tests in the command line.

 ## Usage

-# Compassion disrupt data empower communities deep dive.
-Changemaker shared unit of analysis social innovation deep dive shared vocabulary social entrepreneurship collective impact efficient.
-Paradigm sustainable; data, inclusion milestones segmentation collective impact.
-Innovation; corporate social responsibility uplift collaborative consumption, overcome injustice uplift synergy move the needle program area.
+Eiusmod ball tip corned beef proident ut consequat.
+Pork loin corned beef tri-tip reprehenderit.
+Biltong ullamco swine eiusmod venison sausage.
+Laborum sint filet mignon, chuck turducken cupidatat strip steak pork belly voluptate tongue.

 *To test this project run npm test

 ## License

-# MIT
+MIT

-## Contact

-# tsanders3515@gmail.com

 ## Contribute

-*To contribute to this project Compassion disrupt data empower communities deep dive.
-Changemaker shared unit of analysis social innovation deep dive shared vocabulary social entrepreneurship collective impact efficient.
-Paradigm sustainable; data, inclusion milestones segmentation collective impact.
-Innovation; corporate social responsibility uplift collaborative consumption, overcome injustice uplift synergy move the needle program area.
+To contribute to this project

+## Questions?

+If you have any additional questions, email me here: tsanders3515@gmail.com
+<br>Or visit my GitHub profile here: github.com/justpeachy8688